Oxyaine/RainWorldBestiary/README.md

 The name of the tab.

 ### "title_image"
 The image that is displayed at the top of the tab while viewing it, this is the title image that displays the name of the tab.
+You can see some more info [here](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#title-image).

 ### "tab_menu_process_id"
 The value of the ProcessID that will be transmitted when the tab is pressed to open, this is part of how the game switches menu processes, you can read a few more details [here](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#menu-process).